Research Robots Humanoid Applications Industries Technology Contact

 Does PLA degrade over time in a warehouse?

-How do I smooth ABS parts for a professional look?
+How do I smooth ABS for that pro finish?

-For structural parts, wall thickness (perimeters) matters more than infill.
-Use 4-5 wall perimeters and 40-50% infill (Grid or Gyroid pattern).
-100% infill is rarely necessary and can actually increase warping stresses in materials like ABS.
+When printing structural parts, wall thickness—or perimeters—really takes priority over infill.
+Aim for 4-5 perimeters and 40-50% infill with a Grid or Gyroid pattern.
+Full 100% infill is seldom needed and can actually ramp up warping stresses in materials like ABS.

 Can I mix materials in a dual extrusion printer?